 If the ball is dropped, it will be a turnover with the ball going to the opposition

-- Be aware of your players round you so you know where you want to direct your header
+- Be aware of your players around you so you know where you want to direct your header

 - Be aware of the amount of power, you don’t need to head it as hard!

-- Direct your head in the direction you want to the ball to go.
+- Direct your head in the direction you want the ball to go.

 I hope these soccer heading games will help your players become more confident while heading the ball.